The Wonderful Land of Oz

-The Wonderful Land of Oz is a 1969 film directed by Barry Mahon.
+The Wonderful Land of Oz is a 1969 American film directed by Barry Mahon.
 It is a low budget but faithful adaptation of the 1904 novel The Marvelous Land of Oz by L. Frank Baum.

 Plot

 When Tip's witch guardian Mombi threatens to granitize him, Tip evades Mombi and flees to the Emerald City with his recently animated companion, Jack Pumpkinhead.
 Along the way, he meets up with General Jinjur, leader of the Army of Revolt, who imprisons Tip and marches her troops to take over the Emerald City.
 Tip escapes to warn the Scarecrow, now the ruler of the city, and together they leave to find the Tin Woodman and assemble their own army.